CALL FOR PAPERS

 It also seeks to explore the human fascination for taste and the significance of food in festivals, history, heritage, and our contemporary space.
 We are looking for contributions that explore food experiences through travel and the relationship, if any, between street food and food in festivals.
 We are also interested in submissions that focus on policies, preparation, and organising food for festivals.

-In light of current health crisis and lockdowns we welcome submissions that focus on how pre- and post-crisis, lockdowns and distancing rules might affect organising and preparing festivals and the food that people look forward to at events.
+In light of current health crisis and lockdowns we welcome submissions that focus on how pre- and post-lockdowns and distancing rules might affect organising and preparing festivals including the food that people look forward to at events.
 We welcome personal narratives or autoethnographic work that is theoretically informed and empirically grounded.
 In this special series, we focus on Festival Food Culture, including but not limited to:

 • History, heritage and traditions

 • Festive cooking and eating versus the everyday

 • Pre- and post-crisis, lockdowns, distancing rules and festival food

 • Organising and preparing food for festivals, celebrations, ceremonies, etc.